-Pkts256to511Octets: Displays the number of the received packets (including error packets) that are over 1023 bytes.
+Pkts256to511Octets: Displays the number of the received packets (including error packets) that the size of the packets is from 1024 bytes to 1518 bytes (1522 bytes if the packets have VLAN-tag fields).

 Pkts512to1023Octets: Displays the number of the received packets (including error packet transmissions.